edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-supabase-and-postmark.md

 npm install @supabase/supabase-js @supabase/ssr
 ```

-If you don't have a Supabase project already, go ahead and create one.
-Head over to your Supabase dashboard, and get the URL and Anon Key from the project API settings, and copy to a `.env.local` file.
+If you don’t have a Supabase project yet, create one and head over to your Supabase dashboard.

+Get the URL and Anon Key from the project API settings, and add them to a `.env.local` file:

 ```bash